 We also examined the top 50 SNPs for each plant host (Figure R6).
 6 SNPs have dramatically larger effect sizes on multiple hosts but this was still only (effect size).
 The rest of the SNPs had much smaller effects.
 Thus, the pathogen appears to rely on polygenic small effect loci to control virulence on the different tomato hosts.

 We next directly examined the phenotype of domestication effects on lesion size.
 For this, we again calculated least-squared means of lesion size for each isolate from linear models, but this time within all domesticated hosts, and within all wild hosts.
 We also calculated the phenotype of domestication sensitivity; the difference in lesion size for each isolate between domesticated vs. wild hosts.
-We c for each of these phenotypes; domesticated, wild, and domestication sensitivity.
+We conducted GWA within B. cinerea for each of these domestication linked phenotypes; domesticated, wild, and domestication sensitivity.
 Many SNPs exceeded the 99.9% threshold for domestication phenotypes as well as individual plant phenotypes (Figure R7).
 Domestication sensitivity often identified unique SNPs from domesticated or wild alone (Figure R8; Figure R9).

 We annotated genes [from Bc genome annotation?
 Neurospora?] within 2kb of significant SNPs.
 [Something interesting about SNPs from overlaps in hosts… add later].
 [Need to correct the following. this includes repeat mentions of the same genes if >1 SNP per gene above 99.9% threshold: At the gene level, 30 genes were associated with domesticated, wild, and domestication sensitivity phenotypes, but ~200 genes were uniquely identified by a single phenotype (Figure R10)].
 A total of 189 genes contained significant SNPs (>99.9%) when studied for one or more of the domestication phenotypes (Table S1).
 Broadly, 50 of these are enzymes, 16 are involved in cellular processes, 7 in DNA structural modification, 6 are transcription factors, 5 involved in defining mating types, 4 in redox regulation, 1 in detoxification, and 1 in pathogenesis.
 This indicates that most variation in Botrytis genetic control of virulence acts to change biochemistry in the pathogen.
 Notably, only a single gene predicted to be associated with pathogenesis was identified, containing a CFEM domain.